JArthurJohnston/Zirconium/README.md

 ## Installation

 NOTE: zirconium is still very much in development.
 As such it has not yet been pushed to rubygems.org.
 And the following instructions will not work.
-If you would like to test zirconium on your own, please fork and copy this repo and build it on your machine.
+If you would like to test zirconium on your own, please follow the instructions in the Manual Installation section.

 Add this line to your application's Gemfile: